destacey/Moda/README.md

 SecuritySettings__AzureAd__TenantId={your tenant ID}
 ```

 Additionally, by default Moda logs to the console via Serilog.
-If you wish to configure any of the other supported sinks (currently Seq, Datadog and Application Insights), provide the appropriate Serilog__Using__1 and Serilog__WriteTo__1 settings as env vars for your moda-api container.
+If you wish to configure any of the other supported sinks (currently Seq, Datadog and Application Insights), provide the appropriate Serilog__Using__x and Serilog__WriteTo__x settings as env vars for your moda-api container.
 An example with DataDog (taken from some TF for the `azurerm_container_app` resource type):

 ```terraform
       env {